-She looked up to nod before returning to furious note taking.
+She looked up to nod before returning to taking notes.

 “In his book, How the Mighty Fall, Jim Collins determines that very talented and successful people often fail badly because of a loss of humility.
 Hubris he calls it.
 As a result of their successes and the inevitable rewards, they forget themselves.”

-I could see the point hitting deeply within her as she pursed her lips in concentration.
+I could see the point hitting within her as she considered it.
 “They begin to believe their own press,” Katie affirmed.

 “Yes,” I replied, “And they do not know when it happens because of the subtle machinations of the ego and its operation beneath the surface of our awareness.
 Now do you see the problem Joanna faced in a different light?”

 “Definitely!
 I can see it so clearly.”
-She paused before assimilating her insight.
+She paused before speaking again.
 “That’s the story of a lot of leaders, isn’t it?”